Quadratic differentials as stability conditions: collapsing subsurfaces: Subsurface collapsing

 We usually focus attention on \emph{a connected component} $\EGp(\Gamma)$ of the exchange graph $\EG(\pvd(\Gamma))$, called the \emph{principal component}, consisting of those hearts that are reachable by repeated simple tilting from the canonical heart $\h(\Gamma)$ in the quiver case for $\Gamma=\Gamma(Q,W)$.
 Similarly, we write $\EGp(\sow)$ for a connected component of the surface exchange graph.
 We also write $\EGp(\colsur)$ to indicate that the wDMS is obtained by a subsurface collapse.

 Recall that a graph is called \emph{$(m_1,m_2)$-regular}, if each vertex has $m_1$ outgoing edges and $m_2$ incoming edges.
-By definition the graphs $\EG(\sow)$ and $\EG(\D)$ are $(m,m)$-regular with $m$ being the number of arcs of the mixed-angulation and the rank of $K(\calD)$ respectively.
+By definition the graphs $\EG(\sow)$ and $\EG(\D)$ are $(m,m)$-regular with $m$ being the number of arcs of the mixed-angulation or of the partial triangulation or the rank of $K(\calD)$ respectively.

 We start the comparison of these graphs in the coarse (undecorated) cases.
 If two triangulations are related by a flip, then both the corresponding quivers with potential are related by a mutation, in the sense of \cite{FST,DWZ}.